 She spent 10 years as a brand + business strategist at agencies like 72andSunny Amsterdam, St Luke’s London and TBWA, working on international brands like eBay, adidas, Tinder + Old Mout.

-She then trained as an ICF-accredited Life + Business Coach and now works with small business owners - from a dog groomer, couples starting boutique hotels and padel clubs, to a PR consultant and swimwear designer + entrepreneur.
+She then trained as an ICF-accredited Life + Business Coach and now works with small business owners - from a dog groomer, couples starting boutique hotels and padel clubs, to a PR specialist and swimwear designer + entrepreneur.

 If you’ve started your own small business as part of a lifestyle change, then, for motivation’s sake, your brand positioning needs to serve your ‘why’.
 It will keep you connected to your goals and vision as you navigate the rollercoaster of running your own business, as well as allowing your audience to connect with the unique things that make you, you.